A Systematic Review of Ethical Concerns with Voice Assistants: Methodology

 \subsubsection{Misinformation}

-The quality of information shared on social media platforms has become a prominent topic of societal and scholarly debate.
-In an extension of studies around the quality and potential bias of information provided by internet search engines~\citep{haim2018burst}, researchers have begun to examine the information provided by voice assistants~\citep{dambanemuya2021auditing}.
+In an extension of studies around the quality and potential bias of information provided by internet search engines~\cite{haim2018burst}, researchers have begun to examine the information provided by voice assistants~\cite{dambanemuya2021auditing}.
 This is particularly important for VAs because succinctly conveying the source and accuracy of information provided via speech is a significant challenge.